bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 bin/rails server --port=3000
 ~~~

-You can test the application by loading the following URL in your browser: [http://localhost:3000](http://localhost:3000).
+You can test the application by loading the following URL in your browser `http://localhost:3000`.

 ## Running Greenlight on a Docker container
 To set up a docker container which can run a local version of Greenlight, there are two options.